 Cool to room temperature.
 Remove the bars from the pan by lifting the foil overhang and transfer them to a cutting board.
 Cut into 2-inch squares and serve.

-When baking things like bars, I tend to be a little lackadaisical about measuring, so I may have short changed the chocolate chips – or I would have added a lot more.
+When baking things like these chocolate chip cookie bars, I tend to be a little lackadaisical about measuring, so I may have short changed the chocolate chips - or I would have added a lot more.
 I also will add some chopped walnuts to these next time.

 Now, for the rest of the day, no more cooking. 🙂

 These look really good.
 I admire your bravery.
 I will never go shopping on black Friday.
 Internet will do just fine and dandy.
 Good luck getting everything accomplished this month.

 Yummy!
 This looks like it would hit the spot.